 The model predicted two phases for the gut microbiome: a stable phase with large variability that enabled some changes in the relative abundances of taxa; and an unstable phase with larger variability, above the phase transition, where the order of abundant taxa varies significantly over time.
 The phase transition is continuous (of second order), as is the crossing of the boundary.
 The state variable is the composition.
-Any disturbance modifies the composition of the microbiota, with different compositions encoding different F and V. Our model can be solved analytically, which allows to a simple understanding of the different regimes, and in particular, to calculate the formula of the transition region.
-If V is sufficiently small compared to F, there is a maximum in the likelihood in the physical region (relative compositions larger than zero and smaller than one), i.e., there is a best composition solution of the differential equation, which is the ordered solution.
-On the contrary, if V is sufficiently large compared to F the maximum in the likelihood is outside the physical region, i.e., the best composition solution of the differential equation is at the boundaries (either zero or one) and all physical solutions have comparable likelihoods, which is the noisy phase.
-The microbiome of healthy individuals was found to be in the stable phase, while the microbiome of several other individuals was shown to be in the unstable phase.
-In particular, individuals taking antibiotics and the IBS–diagnosed patient P2 had the most severe symptoms.
+Any disturbance modifies the composition of the microbiota, with different compositions encoding different F and V. Our model can be solved analytically, which allows for a simple understanding of the different regimes and, in particular, to calculate the formula of the transition region.
+If V is sufficiently small compared to F, likelihood peaks in the physical region (relative compositions larger than zero and smaller than one), i.e., there is a best composition solution of the differential equation, which is the ordered solution.
+Conversely, if V is sufficiently large compared to F, the likelihood peaks outside the physical region, i.e., the best composition solution of the differential equation is at the boundaries (either zero or one) and all physical solutions have comparable likelihoods, i.e., the noise-induced phase.
+The microbiome of healthy subjects was found to be in the stable phase, while the microbiome of several other subjects was in the unstable phase.
+In particular, subjects taking antibiotics and the IBS–diagnosed patient P2 had the most severe symptoms.
 In this phase diagram, each microbiota state is represented by a point at its measured variability V and inferred fitness F. The model predicted high average fitness for all taxa, i.e., taxa were narrowly distributed in F. The fitness parameter was chosen with different values for demonstrative purposes.
 Fitness was larger for the healthiest subjects and smaller for the IBS–diagnosed patients.

 Rank stability of the taxa

-The rank dynamics and stability plots in Figure 4 and 5 show the variations in rank over time for the most dominant taxa and their calculated Rank Stability Index (RSI, as discussed in Material and Methods) for the gut microbiome taxa of a healthy subject, the individual A in the host lifestyle study (53).
-The Figure 4 covers the period when the individual is travelling abroad and the Figure 5 covers the subsequent period.
-The taxa were listed ordered by their accumulated frequency over the time series, with the y-axis being the overall dominance axis for each sample set.
+The rank dynamics and stability plots in Figures 4 and 5 show the variations in rank over time for the most dominant taxa and their calculated Rank Stability Index (RSI, as discussed in Material and Methods) for the gut microbiome taxa of a healthy subject, namely subject A in the host lifestyle study (53).
+Figure 4 covers the period when the subject is travelling abroad and Figure 5 covers the subsequent period.
+The taxa are listed according to their accumulated frequency over the time series, with the y-axis being the overall dominant axis for each sample set.
 Generally speaking, we observed that the most dominant taxa had the highest rank stability.

-For the trip abroad in Figure 4, beyond the differences in dominance for the particular taxa, we still observed that the most dominant were the most rank stable.
-Moreover, the medium- ranked taxa were quite rank unstable, mostly due to transient (often one or two consecutive samples) yet dramatic drops in their relative abundance, which usually occurred more than twice during their time series.
+For the trip abroad in Figure 4, beyond the differences in dominance of particular taxa, we observed that the most dominant were the also most rank-stable.
+Moreover, the medium- ranked taxa were quite rank unstable, mostly due to transient (often one or two consecutive samples) albeit dramatic declines in their relative abundance, which usually occurred more than twice during their time series.